Program overview

 Program Overview

-Fanshawe's Motive Power Technician (Diesel) is a comprehensive two-year Ontario College Diploma program designed to equip students with essential skills in the field of diesel mechanics.
-The program emphasizes the study of compression ignition engines, power trains, and modern heavy-duty systems.
-With a strong focus on practical experience, students will engage in paid co-op work placements, allowing them to apply their knowledge in real-world settings.
-This hands-on approach ensures that graduates are well-prepared and confident as they transition into the workforce, ready to tackle the challenges of the motive power industry.
+The Motive Power Technician (Diesel) program at Fanshawe College is a comprehensive two-year Ontario College Diploma program.
+This program is designed to equip students with essential skills and knowledge in the field of diesel mechanics, focusing on compression ignition engines, power trains, and modern heavy-duty systems.
+A key feature of this program is the inclusion of paid co-op work experience, allowing students to apply their learning in real-world settings.
+Graduates will emerge confident and prepared to enter the workforce, having gained practical experience through their co-op placements.

 Program Structure

 The Motive Power Technician (Diesel) program spans a duration of 60 weeks, providing students with a robust educational experience.
-The program is structured to include:
+The program is structured to include both theoretical and practical components, ensuring a well-rounded understanding of diesel technology.
+Key aspects of the program structure include:

 Featured Experiences

-- Accreditation from Co-operative Education and Work Integrated Learning Canada, ensuring high standards in co-op education.
+• Accreditation: The program is accredited by Co-operative Education and Work Integrated Learning Canada, ensuring high standards of education and training.

 Career Options

-Graduates of the Motive Power Technician (Diesel) program can explore a variety of career opportunities in Canada, including:
+Graduates of the Motive Power Technician (Diesel) program have a wide range of career opportunities available to them in Canada.
+Here are some potential job roles:

-- Mechanical Claims Processor: Evaluate mechanical breakdown claims for various types of vehicles, ensuring accurate assessments and customer satisfaction.
+• Mechanical Claims Processor: Evaluates mechanical breakdown claims for vehicles, ensuring accurate assessments and processing.

-- Parts and Service Manager: Oversee parts inventory and service operations, ensuring efficient workflow and customer service excellence.
+• Parts and Service Manager: Oversees the parts department and service operations, managing staff and ensuring customer satisfaction.

-These roles highlight the diverse opportunities available to graduates, positioning them for success in the growing motive power industry.
+These roles highlight the diverse opportunities available to graduates, allowing them to pursue fulfilling careers in the motive power industry.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.